CloudLabs-AI/MS-900-Lab-Content/Module 4 : M365 Security and Compliance .md

 1. Enter a **Label name**  and **Description**.
 Select **Next**.

    ![](Images/img91.png)

+1. In the **Scope** Page, By default, the Files & emails scope is always selected.
+The other scopes are selected by default when the features are enabled for your tenant and click **Next**.

+      -**Groups & sites**: Enable sensitivity labels for containers and synchronize labels

+      -**Azure Purview assets (preview)**: Automatically label your content in Azure Purview

+   **Note**: if the scope for files and emails is not selected, you can't select the options on the next page.

+1. In the **File & Emails** page, select **Encryption** and **Content Marking**, Click **Next**.

-1. In the **Encryption** page, choose when you want to assign permissions, whether you want your users' access to the content to expire, and whether you want to allow offline access.
+1. In the **Encryption** page, choose when you want to assign permissions, whether you want your users access to the content to expire, and whether you want to allow offline access.

-      - **Encryption** : select Apply.

       - **Assign permissions now or let users decide?** : select Assign permissions now.